AbsaOSS/atum-service/README.md

 ```

 ### Run Integration Tests
-Use the `testDB` command to execute all tests marked as Integration tests, skipping all other tests.
+Use the `testDB` command to execute all tests marked as Integration tests in `database` module, skipping all other tests.
 - requires java 8 & based on sbt alias solution
 ```
 sbt testDB